ripple/dactyl/README.md

 $ dactyl_style_checker
 ```

 The style checker re-generates HTML in-memory (never writing it out).
 It uses the first target in the config file unless you specify another target with `-t`.
+You can check just one file by passing its HTML path in the `--only` parameter.

 The style checker is intended for English text.